 The OCU Community thanks you for respecting and observing a policy that will create a healthier learning and working environment.

-Under the policy beginning May 18th 2008, tobacco use will be prohibited both indoors and outdoors, including all common areas, building entrances, athletic fields, sidewalks, and parking lots.
+Under the policy beginning May 18th 2008, and revised February 1, 2014 tobacco use will be prohibited both indoors and outdoors, including all common areas, building entrances, athletic fields, sidewalks, and parking lots.

 In light of mounting research including the latest U.S. Surgeon-General’s report, “The Health Consequences of Involuntary Exposure to Tobacco Smoke,” which concludes that there is no risk-free level of exposure to secondhand smoke, it is time to take the next step, of making OCU completely tobacco-free.